scipy-conference/scipy_proceedings/papers/dharhas_pothina/dharhas_pothina.rst

 EarthSim is a website and associated GitHub repository that serves two purposes.
 First, it is a location to work on new tools before moving them into other more general purpose python libraries as they mature.
-Second, it contains examples of how to solve common Earth Science simulation workflow and visualization problems.
+Second, it contains examples of how to solve the common Earth Science simulation workflow and visualization problems outlined above.
 EarthSim aims to demonstrate building flexible, lightweight workflows entirely in Jupyter notebooks with the goal of timely support for operational decisions, providing basic predictions of environmental conditions quickly and flexibly for any region of the globe.
 The overall goal is to provide a set of tools that work well together and can easily be reconfigured and repurposed